 Equality, Diversity and SEND

-We enjoy and celebrate a rich diversity of ethnicity, age, personality and family life within the school community.
-These are based on the foundational principles of mutual love and care for all, honouring others, using words to build others up, acting in the interest of others, and fostering good relations amongst all.
-We do these in the context of our curriculum and our relationships, as outlined in our Equality Policy.
+We enjoy and celebrate a rich diversity of ethnicity, age, personality and family life within the school community; and approach this blessing by outworking the foundational Christian principles of mutual love and care for all, honouring others, using words to build others up, acting in the interest of others, and fostering good relations amongst all.
+We do this in the context of our curriculum and our relationships, as outlined in our Equality Policy.

 For further information please refer to our SEND Policy.